shway0/Gpt/TASKS.md

 - [ ] Delivery

 ## Current Focus
-- Drafting Act II chapter 29 with emphasis on:
+- Drafting Act II chapter 30 with emphasis on:
-  - The implications of Wei, Ru Yun, and Yanmei's alliance
+  - The Order's investigation into unusual void energy in the Wastes
-  - The integration of their different perspectives and abilities
+  - Jian Rou and Lian Hesh's dispatch as investigators
-  - The development of a shared understanding of the Forgotten Path
+  - Internal tensions within the Order about appropriate responses
-  - The planning for addressing the Cult of the Hollow threat
+  - Connecting to the events of Chapter 29 from the Order's perspective
-- Developing the village network's relationship with Wei's group
+- Developing the Order's response to Wei's transformation
-- Preparing for the Order's eventual response to Wei's activities
+- Preparing for the confrontation between Wei's group and the Order
 - Continuing the external action focus established in Act I